wshito/sbcl-swank/README.md

 ### Usage:

 The below will run the default SBCL and the Swank server on port 4005.
 The `-p` option maps the localhost's port 4005 to the container's port 4005.
-The `--security-opt` option will stop the WARNING from SBCL due to the seccomp constraint.
+The `--security-opt` option will stop the WARNING message from SBCL due to the seccomp constraint.

 `$ docker run -it --rm -p 4005:4005 --security-opt seccomp=dockers/docker-sbcl-seccomp.json wshito/sbcl-swank`